-The Congo Basin Institute is designed to integrate and expand on the existing IITA buildings and campus to both the east and west.
-Transforming the IITA campus into a synergistic research campus the new buildings are strategically located to generate relationships between the various programs and the researchers, students, and educators who are planned to have access to the campus.
-The conference center anchors the new phases at the northeast corner of the site.
-Furthermore, the conference center is designed to act as a gateway to the new campus and as a welcoming area for people as they arrive for conferences, research, and education.
+The Congo Basin Institute (CBI) in Cameroon is designed to integrate and expand on the existing IITA campus, transforming it into a synergistic research campus.
+The new buildings are strategically located to generate relationships between the various programs and the researchers, students, and educators who are planned to have access to the campus.
+The conference center anchors the new phases at the northeast corner of the site, and is designed to act as a gateway to the new campus and as a welcoming area for people as they arrive for conferences, research, and educational programs.